 top and bottom half sensor temp

-Added by Kyle McKinney almost 5 years ago
+Added by Kyle McKinney over 5 years ago

 I have noticed that there is a big temp difference between the top and bottom half of the sensor.